-Despite these obstacles, the detrimental effect of not accepting virtual credit cards can be so pronounced that sellers are moving quickly to become equipped to accept this payment method.
+Despite these obstacles, the detrimental effect of not accepting virtual credit card payments can be so pronounced that sellers are moving quickly to become equipped to accept this payment method.

-Data reveals the need for more virtual card acceptance in 2023
+Virtual cards report reveals a dire need for greater virtual credit card acceptance in 2023 (and beyond)

-As virtual card usage continues to expand, we’re seeing increasingly sophisticated options that companies can access to help digitize and streamline virtual card payment processing.
+As virtual card usage continues to expand, we’re seeing increasingly sophisticated options—and virtual credit card platforms—that companies can access to help digitize and streamline virtual card payment processing.
 Accounts receivable automation vendors like Versapay, for example, can help sellers set up automatic reconciliation and get them up and running quickly.

-Getting set up to accept virtual payments as quickly as possible will boost business outcomes for sellers in 2023.
-Not accepting virtual credit cards can put a dent in revenue: 63.5% of respondents to our survey report having lost business because of an inability to accept virtual cards, and a quarter of respondents have lost business multiple times.
+Getting set up to accept virtual credit card payments as quickly as possible will boost business outcomes for sellers in 2023.
+Not accepting virtual credit cards can put a dent in revenue: 63.5% of respondents to our survey report having lost business because of an inability to accept virtual credit card payments, and a quarter of respondents have lost business multiple times.

 Technology is enabling virtual credit card acceptance

 Tech tools are available to ease virtual card acceptance—a boon to businesses.
 In fact, this technology makes virtual card acceptance as seamless as virtual card issuance, vastly reducing the time it takes to accept virtual card payments.

 This digital facilitation can have a great impact.
 Accepting virtual credit card payments allows businesses to make more sales and pull in more revenue, build better relationships with buyers, and tighten security to reduce risk and fraud.